gboeing/ppd534/syllabus/readme.md

 # Materials

+Coursework will be based on free open-source software.

-Due to copyright, course reading materials will be shared on blackboard for enrolled students to freely download.
+Copyrighted course reading materials are available via blackboard for enrolled students to download.
 The course lectures assume that you have read the assigned readings prior to the class session and are now reasonably fluent in their contents and ready to discuss/debate them in class.

-Coursework will be based on free open-source software.